ppy/osu-wiki/wiki/Glossary/en.md

 A touchpad is a substitute for the computer mouse.
 Touchpads are most commonly found on laptop computers.
-The touchpad usually consists of a small rectangular area which one can drag one’s finger to move the mouse cursor.
+The touchpad usually consists of a small rectangular area which one can drag one's finger to move the mouse cursor.
 Due to the way touchpads are designed, they do not work with a stylus or similar devices.

 ## U